mollyincali/whatsinyourcart/README.md

 # Supervised Machine Learning
 ### Organic
 - Can I predict if your cart has an Organic item?
-    - Fun fact: 10% of products are Organic
+    - Fun fact: **10%** of products are Organic
-    - Fun fact: 32% of items purchased are Organic
+    - Fun fact: **32%** of items purchased are Organic
-    - Fun fact: 73% of orders have at least 1 Organic item
+    - Fun fact: **73%** of orders have at least 1 Organic item

 - Yet again we're dealing with imbalanced classes.
 At least one Organic items appears in 75% of each order.
 ![title](images/organic.png)

 # Neural Nets
 - Lets try one more model.
 Neural Nets!

+### The Final Model
+- Given all the information given by my models the one I'd recommend is --ADD--

 ### Next Steps
 - Adjust the imbalance in both data sets by using oversampling, undersampling, and SMOTE to see the impact on my various models